 - Electric, autonomous vehicles – A system of six electric, autonomous transit shuttles around the neighborhood of the main shopping area that also connects riders from the Columbus public bus system to employment centers.

-The small, smart city prepping to grow – Chattanooga, Tennessee
+The small, smart city prepping to grow – Chattanooga, TN

 With an estimated population of over 167,000 people, Chattanooga is a good bit smaller than areas like Dallas (over 1 million people) or Columbus (around 787,000 people).
 However, Chattanooga was the fastest growing city in Tennessee at the 2010 census and is anticipated to grow over 25% by the year 2040.